sampremm/streamyard-clone/README.md

 3. Configure streaming destinations such as Facebook or YouTube.
 4. For point-to-point streaming, connect with another user using WebRTC.

-## Deployment

-For deployment, consider using cloud services like AWS, Google Cloud, or DigitalOcean to host the backend.
-For the frontend, Vercel or Netlify can be used for easy deployment.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any feature requests or bug fixes.

-## License

-This project is licensed under the MIT License.

 ## Acknowledgements